MadhavGarg-mg/Panda_coursework/README.md

 Type `python walking_panda.py --zoom=0.5` to zoom in or out by 0.5 times.

+Type `python walking_panda.py --no-walk` to stop the panda from walking.

-If you use --no-rotate and --rotate-speed together it will not work as the camera will not rotate so the camera speed will be irrelevant.
+If you use `python walking_panda.py --no-rotate --rotate-speed=500`, the camera rotate speed will not change as the camera will not rotate.